-The search for the perfect location to build the necessary facility to work on development of the atomic bomb took researchers down the Colorado and Columbia Rivers in California, Oregon and Washington.
+The search for the perfect location to build the necessary facility to work on the development of the atomic bomb took researchers down the Colorado and Columbia Rivers in California, Oregon, and Washington.
 The site at Hanford on the banks of the Columbia River measured approximately 500,000 acres and offered the necessary security for operations of this nature, due to the site’s isolated location.
 The mild climate also allowed for construction work throughout the year and with ample electricity and cooling water available, the site offered the perfect location.

-Richland Chosen for The Manhattan Project
+Richland was Chosen for The Manhattan Project

-When the facilities were developed, the area comprised of mostly farmland and encompassed the three small agricultural towns of Hanford, White Bluffs and Richland.
+When the facilities were developed, the area comprised mostly farmland and encompassed the three small agricultural towns of Hanford, White Bluffs, and Richland.
 To build the facilities all three towns were reduced and 1500 people were relocated in the process.
-The total area of almost 500,000 acres were purchased for a mere $5.1 million and renamed after the riverside villages.
+The total area of almost 500,000 acres was purchased for a mere $5.1 million and renamed after the riverside villages.
 The Hanford Engineer Works, as it then became known, was responsible for the production of sufficient fissile material of sufficient purity to build the first two atomic bombs that were dropped during the war.

 The Manhattan Project, The Bombs That Ended the War

 Little Boy, the atomic bomb that was dropped on Hiroshima, was based on uranium-235, a minor isotope of uranium that has to be physically separated from more prevalent uranium-238, which is not suitable for use in an explosive device.
-The separation was effected by gaseous diffusion of uranium hexafluoride (UF6) and mostly done at Oak Ridge.
+The separation was affected by gaseous diffusion of uranium hexafluoride (UF6) and was mostly done at Oak Ridge.
 The Nagasaki Atomic Bomb, known as Fat Man, primarily consisted of plutonium-239, which was mostly produced and purified at the Hanford site.

 The Manhattan Project and the Cold War